This is an update to the orginal post dated Nov. 7, 2016

 Written and Directed by Glenn Hergenhahn-Zhao for 48 #46.

-Those funds would be used for a number of improvements.
-Soundproofing is planned so that productions can run simultaneously with the Main Stage Theater, without mutual disturbance from the planned cafĂ© and bar space that will include a live music venue.
-Sylvia Center’s Board of Directors will begin accepting proposals from business owners for that space.
+Once settled, those funds will be used for a number of improvements.
+Soundproofing is planned so that productions can run simultaneously with the Main Stage Theater, without mutual disturbance from the planned cafĂ©/restaurant/bar space that will include a live music venue.
+Sylvia Center’s Board of Directors is accepting proposals from business owners for that space.
 They are searching for just the right fit while also building relationships with adjacent businesses including a new micro-cidery and pub that will open in January.

 205 Prospect St